-C:\Program Files\Tektronix\Cerify> BackupChecker.bat file://c:/Temp/backup.sql
+C:\Program Files\Tektronix\Cerify> BackupChecker.bat

+file://c:/Temp/backup.sql

-Schedule Job Deletion
+Schedule Results Deletion

-These settings allow you to automatically purge the Cerify database of completed Jobs older than a specified age.
-All associated result information (for example: alert details, stream information and thumbnail images) pertaining to the Jobs that match the deletion criteria are also deleted.
+These settings allow you to automatically purge the Cerify database of completed results older than a specified age.
+All associated results information (for example, alert details, stream information and thumbnail images) pertaining to the results that match the deletion criteria are also deleted.
+There are separate options to delete empty Jobs, delete unused MediaSets, and to indicate that "Dropbox MediaSets and Jobs" should not be deleted.